What's In The Studio?

 Slate Drums 5

-FabFilter Pro-Q 3 and Pro-L 2
+FabFilter Pro-Q 3, Pro-L 2 and Saturn

 Numerous Waves Plugins